Elastic-Softworks/worldenv/editor/docs/todo/pre-alpha-testing-checklist.md

 ## Overview

-This document provides a comprehensive testing checklist and audit framework for WORLDC's transition from Alpha Phase 20 to Pre-Alpha completion.
+This document provides a comprehensive testing checklist and audit framework for WORLDC's transition from Alpha development to Pre-Alpha completion.
 The framework ensures all systems are production-ready for the first public release.

 ## Pre-Alpha Completion Criteria